farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 - In a `controlled` position, the risk is limited.
 Even if things go wrong, there is a way out.
 - In a `risky` position, the situation is dangerous.
 If you fail, there will be repercussions.
 - In a `desperate` position, the odds are against you.
-Tempting to go against them might backfire heavily.
+Attempting to go against them might backfire heavily.

 By default, if you roll to overcome something, you are probably in a `risky` position.